 The cat didn’t look at her, just kept staring.

 The spirit took a hesitant step closer, and Rachel zoomed in on his feet.
-It looked like he was standing on the carpet, but it was hard to know for sure.
+It looked like he was standing on the carpet rather than floating, but it was hard to know for sure.
 She zoomed out again.

 The ghost stopped, a copy of The Battle of Britain protruding from his forehead, which was somewhat off-putting.